 And then she forgives him when he proves that he is ready for a commitment.
 You would ask how (I mean you should) He helped her select the wallpaper for their house in the midnight by breaking in a shop.
 (God save me!)

 If there was one word I felt all through my reading – RIDICULOUS.
 If all these do not convince my hatred for the book, get me the book let me it hit it on your head.

 Anyway I got some questions, most of them are rhetorical and I wont bother to think of an answer.

 - An high IQ is a bane?
 Seriously?
 Freak?

 - Smart mom + Dumb dad = normal kid ??

 - Dr Jane! you dont need a baby to fill the vacuum just a therapist.

 - Jane can cheat Cal about the baby, be prejudiced about his intelligence, act as a hooker and lie about her age and then goes into hysterical behavior that Cal never told that his degree was in Biology (she did know he had a degree).
 And then throw in the moral questions and his family supports her.

-- How does she know that would be a she and he keep referring to the
+- How does she know that baby would be a she and he keep referring to the baby as a he?

 - If Cal was doubtful about the commitment, he could have left her and her baby alone and could have saved us from the ridiculous aftermaths.